sapiens2000/DB_3_TEAM_PROJECT/Phase/Phase.md

-#doc

-Consists of Phase 1 to 4 documents.
+Consists of Phase 1 to 4 documents & files.